-Below are links with info on earning your PMP or CAPM certifications from PMI:
+Below are links with info on earning certifications:

 - Note: If you don’t have enough experience, the CAPM can be a good stepping stone, but the PMP is much more valuable.

 Sample PMP Exam Questions (Links checked January 5, 2020)

 - PM Challenge Questions

 - PMI prototype questions (note the new types of questions like drag and drop, hot spot, and multiple answer multiple choice)

 - Oliver Lehmann free 200 question sample PMP test

 - Register for free access to Exam Central sample PMP tests, flashcards, etc.

 - Edward Chung’s site with updated exam info